-Only the Executors appointed in a Will are entitled to read the Will before Probate is granted.
-If someone who is not an Executor asks to see the Will, the person or organisation storing the Will (such as the deceased's bank or Solicitor) cannot allow them to see it or have a copy, unless the Executor/s agree.
+Only the Executors appointed in a Will are entitled to read the Will before Probate is granted by the Probate Registry (Court).
+If anyone else asks to see the Will, the person or organisation storing it (such as the deceased's bank or Solicitor) should not show it to them or provide a copy without the permission of all named Executors.

 Additionally, if a Grant of Probate is not required, the Will remains private.
-The Executor can choose to share the Will with the Beneficiaries named in the Will, but it would not usually be seen by anyone who is not named in the Will.
+The Executor will normally share the Will with the Beneficiaries named in the Will.
+If Probate isn't required, then the Will would not usually be seen by anyone who is not named in the Will.

-Whether or not Probate is required depends on the value and complexity of the Estate.
-The Executors of a Will may not be able to start dealing with assets which are held by organisations (like banks, building societies, share registrars etc.) until a Grant of Probate has been obtained.
+Whether or not Probate is required depends on the assets that are held in the Estate and the value of these.
+The Executor of a Will may not be able to start dealing with assets which are held by organisations (like banks, building societies, share registrars etc.) until a Grant of Probate has been obtained.
+Probate will also be required to deal with any property owned in the sole name of the deceased.
 For more information, see Why is Probate Not Required on a Small Estate?

 With our Fixed Fee Probate Service we take full responsibility for getting Grant of Probate and dealing with the Legal, Tax (excluding VAT), Property and Estate Administration affairs*.

 How to Request a Copy of the Will